 Basketball is a fast-moving sport that demands endurance from the players and strength and flexibility in the knees-sudden stops, pivots and jumps put pressure and strain on this area of the leg, often leading to injuries.

-You can work to prevent knee injuries and pain by taking care of your body.
+You can work to help prevent knee injuries and pain by taking care of your body.
 Use these exercises, all of which work to strengthen the ligaments and muscles around your joints, to become a better player with strong, resilient knees.

 Sometimes, simple, traditional bodyweight exercises are all you need.
 That's the case with lateral lunges, which put a slight twist on the traditional movement, placing all the focus on strengthening your quads and your knees.